TheD3vel0per/ExploreSpaceWeb/README.md

 # Expl0re.Space <img align="right" alt="Explore Space" src="./src/images/rocket.png">

 ## About This Project
-This project was made by our team during __To the Moon and Hack__ by MLH.
+This project was made by our team during the __To the Moon and Hack__ hackathon by MLH.

 Check out the Devpost [here](https://devpost.com/software/expl0re-space)